Yes A checkmark with a circle around it close

 Risk considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
-Stock markets, especially foreign markets, are volatile.
+Stock markets are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
+Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation, and other risks.
 Prices tend to be inversely affected by changes in interest rates.
-Although Treasuries are considered free from credit risk they are subject to other types of risks.
+Although Treasuries are considered free from credit risk, they are subject to other types of risks.
 These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.
+Municipal bonds offer interest payments exempt from federal taxes, and potentially state and local income taxes.
+Municipal bonds are subject to credit risk and potentially the Alternative Minimum Tax (AMT).
+Quality varies widely depending on the specific issuer.
+Municipal securities are also subject to legislative and regulatory risk which is the risk that a change in the tax code could affect the value of taxable or tax-exempt interest income.

 Definitions